lockss/lockss-rtd-manual/docs/configuring.rst

 Configuring the LOCKSS System
 =============================

+.. tip::

+   Are you in the middle of the :doc:`lockss-portal:migration/index`?
+Beware that this point in the :doc:`/index` is between the end of Chapter 4 (:doc:`lockss-portal:migration/installing2`) and the beginning of Section 5.2 (:ref:`lockss-portal:running-configure-lockss-migrate`) of the migration guide.
+Don't forget to go back to Section 5.1 (:ref:`lockss-portal:Importing Configuration From LOCKSS 1.x`) of the migration guide before proceeding past this point.

-.. rubric:: Section Summary
+.. rubric:: Chapter Summary

 After :doc:`/installing/index`, you will configure it with the :program:`configure-lockss` script.

-.. tip::

-   If you have experience with LOCKSS 1.x, this is the equivalent of the :program:`hostconfig` script.
+(If you have experience with LOCKSS 1.x, this is the equivalent of the :program:`hostconfig` script.)

 .. only:: html and not singlehtml

-   .. contents:: Section Table of Contents
+   .. contents:: Chapter Table of Contents
       :local:
       :backlinks: none
       :depth: 1